 The Heat Roadmap Europe 4 methodology has been a work in progress, bringing a better understanding and more accurate quantification of the European heating and cooling sector.
 Key to the project is the combination of mapping and modelling, which enables to understand not just the effects of energy efficiency in the system but also the spatial dimension or heat sources and demand.

-In order to develop the Heat Roadmaps, Heat Roadmap Europe 4, we will first build a reference scenario, and then step-wise start developing alternative futures with varying levels of energy efficiency and renewability.
-In order to make a holistic and inclusive analysis, we will be combining the expertise of different sectors in 4 models in order to be able to accurately understand and quantify the impacts of energy efficiency in the 14 EU member states within the remit.
+In order to develop the Heat Roadmaps, with HRE4, we will first build a reference scenario and then, step-wise, will start developing alternative futures with varying levels of energy efficiency and renewability.
+In order to make a holistic and inclusive analysis, we will combine the expertise of different sectors in 4 models in order to be able to accurately understand and quantify the impacts of energy efficiency in the 14 EU member states within the remit.

 The Heat Roadmap Europe methodology has grown to include experts from various fields of energy efficiency and energy analysis, in order to be able to analyse the heating and cooling sector both in depth and in a wider context.

 Representing the methodology as a step by step approach is overly simplistic, because it hides the iterative process of comparing potentials, costs, possibilities, and optimums.
 However, it does outline the different elements that are needed to produce the final Heat Roadmaps, and shows how the different models and expertise are used to create a coherent,